Shaiphali123/sql-15-day-challenge/index.md

----
-layout: default
-title: "SQL 15-Day Challenge"
----

 # 📊 SQL 15-Day Challenge with Shaivi Connect 🚀

 Welcome to the **15-Day SQL Challenge** hosted by **Shaivi Connect**!
-This challenge is designed to take you from beginner to confident in SQL — step by step, day by day.
+This challenge is designed to take you from **beginner to confident** in SQL — step by step, day by day.

 ---